valerioleo/website/docs/examples/understanding_template.md

 For more advanced cases, replace `embed_methods` with a call to [`embed_methods_with_options`](https://docs.rs/risc0-build/latest/risc0_build/fn.embed_methods_with_options.html) and set appropriate options for your use case.

 ### Including
-Linking and embedding the guest methods using these [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html) creates source files in the Rust output directory.
+Embedding the guest methods using these [build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html) creates source files in the Rust output directory.
 To make this code available to the host, these generated files must be included somewhere the host can find them.
 So the methods directory contains a file `src/lib.rs` with the following include command:
 ```
 include!(concat!(env!("OUT_DIR"), "/methods.rs"));
 ```

 ### Build dependencies in Cargo
-Both linking and embedding depend on `risc0-build`.
-Since these happen in built scripts, Cargo needs to know they are _build_ dependencies.
-Therefore, in both the guest directory Cargo file (for linking) and the methods directory cargo file (for embedding), we include
+Embedding depends on `risc0-build`.
+Since embedding happens in built scripts, Cargo needs to know they are _build_ dependencies.
+Therefore, in the methods directory cargo file (for embedding), we include
 ```
 [build-dependencies]
 risc0-build = "0.11"